apache/qpid/tools/src/java/qpid-broker-plugins-management-qmf2/README.txt

 *********************************************** Installing *************************************************

-To install a release of the plugin, extract the release assembly and copy all of the files from the lib/ dir into either the lib/ or lib/plugins/ directory of your extracted broker installation.
+To install a release of the plugin, extract the release assembly and copy all of the files from the contained lib/ directory into the corresponding lib/ directory of your extracted broker installation.

 You can then configure the broker as described below.